 Advancement Via Individual Determination (AVID)

 They greatly benefit from in-class college age tutor support twice a week.
 One-hundred percent of students are expected to enroll in at least one course of rigor and also take a sequence of courses that meet future college entrance requirements.
-Students enrolled in four years of the elective in ACPS, on average, will visit more than 20 different college and universities.
-Additionally, higher education institutions are becoming more aware of the AVID student and are developing scholarships and onsite visits targeted at AVID programs across the Mid-Atlantic Region.
+Students enrolled in four years of the elective in ACPS, on average, will visit more than 20 different colleges and universities.
+Additionally, higher-education institutions are becoming more aware of the AVID student and are developing scholarships and onsite visits targeted at AVID programs across the Mid-Atlantic Region.
 These students are also leaders on and off the school campus and regularly support community and service opportunities.
 As AVID continues to grow, so do the opportunities for our students.
 Students hear from various guest speakers regarding the college-going process and career exploration.

 Recruitment is Underway!